AdguardTeam/KnowledgeBase/docs/general/license/activation.md

 To activate your license, go to the *License* section of your AdGuard product and find the *Log in* field or *Activate* button.
 Then use the email and password of your AdGuard account to log in.
 If you don't have an account yet, you will be offered to create one.

-> Note: For successful activation using AdGuard account, you need to have a valid license with at least one open slot there.
-(If your license is already used on a maximum number of devices, you can [upgrade it](#how-to-upgrade-a-license) or [transfer key from one device to another](#how-to-transfer-a-license-to-another-device).)
+> Note: To activate a license via AdGuard account, you need to have a valid license with at least one open slot there.
+If your license is already used on a maximum number of devices, you can [upgrade it](#how-to-upgrade-a-license) or [transfer it from one device to another](#how-to-transfer-a-license-to-another-device).

 Alternatively, you can use a [license key](../what-is#license-key) to activate the license.